ayushi7rawat/Ultimate-Python-Resource-Hub/README.md

 13. [Python Github Repositories](#13-Python-Github-Repositories)
 14. [Python Community and Groups](#14-Python-Community-and-Groups)
 15. [Python Devs to Follow on Twitter](#15-Python-Devs-to-Follow-on-Twitter)

+## Requirements
+Have Python 3.7 or newer installed.
+You can check the version by typing `python3 --version` in your command line.
+You can [download the latest Python version from here](https://www.python.org/downloads/).

 ## 1. Python Books
 1. Automate the Boring Stuff with Python
 2. Python Crash Course